robertdebock/terraform-aws-vault/README.md

 The `amount` of machines that make up the cluster can be changed.
 Use `3` or `5`.

+### vpc_id

+If you have an existing VPC, you can deploy this Vault installation in that VPC by setting this variable.
+The default is `""`, which means this code will create (and manage) a VPC for you.

 ### max_instance_lifetime

 Instance of the autoscale group will be destroyed and recreated after this value in seconds.
 This ensures you are using a "new" instance every time and you are not required to patch the instances, they will be recreated instead with the most recent image.